marieesss/React-24s/README.md

-# Technical test for an apprenticeship application as a frontend developper in 24S
+# Technical test for an apprenticeship application as a frontend developper at 24S

 See live [here](https://technical-homework.netlify.app/)